JasellR/TelDirectory/README.md

     ```
     **Important (if using IP Phone Service)**: Replace `YOUR_APP_HOST:YOUR_APP_PORT` in your XML files with the actual IP address/hostname and port where the TelDirectory application will be running and accessible to your IP phones.
 You can configure these values in the application's "Settings" page and use the "Apply Network Settings to XMLs" button to update your files.

     *The application includes sample XML files in the `IVOXS` directory in the initial project structure.
-You should rename this to `ivoxsdir` (or your custom name), ensure the structural subdirectories (`zonebranch`, `branch`, `department`) and `mainmenu.xml` are lowercase, and replace these with your actual directory data.*
+You should rename this to `ivoxsdir` (or your custom name), ensure the structural subdirectories (`zonebranch`, `branch`, `department`) are lowercase and `MainMenu.xml` is PascalCase, and replace these with your actual directory data.*

 ## Running the Application